woodfur/nextplate/src/content/homepage/_index.md

 # Features
 features:
-  - title: "What's Included in Nextplate"
+  - title: "Vision"
     image: "/images/service-1.png"
-    content: "Nextplate is a comprehensive starter template that includes everything you need to get started with your Next project.
-What's Included in Nextplate"
+    content: "Our vision is to take Chess to the four corners of Sierra Leone, while creating a community where chess is widely recognized and appreciated as a valuable activity for personal growth, intellectual development, social connection, and also use chess as a tool to improve peoples lives. "
     bulletpoints:
       - "10+ Pre-build pages"
       - "95+ Google Pagespeed Score"